-- In a large bowl, mix the yeast, warm water and ¼ teaspoon of sugar.
-Allow to stand a couple of minutes to allow yeast to swell and dissolve.
+- In a separate large bowl, mix together the yeast, warm water, and 1 teaspoon of sugar.
+Allow it to sit for a couple of minutes to allow the yeast to swell and dissolve.

-- Add sugar, milk, vanilla, eggs, oil, salt, and most of the flour to the yeast mixture.
-Knead for 5 to 8 minutes using a dough hook, adding flour as needed to form a firm smooth, elastic dough.
+- Add sugar, milk, vanilla, eggs, melted butter, salt, and most of the flour to the yeast mixture.
+Give everything a good mix together.
+Knead the mixture for 5 to 8 minutes, gradually adding more flour as needed until a firm, smooth, and elastic dough forms.

-- Place dough in a lightly greased bowl and cover.
-Place in a warm spot and let rise for 1 hour.
+- Place the dough in a lightly greased bowl, cover it, and put it in a warm location for 45 minutes or until doubled in size.